Spitakavor Monastery: History

 Relief depicting Eachi and Amir Hassan II of the Proshian dynasty, builders of the monastery, 14th century.
 Astvatsatsin Spitakavor Monastery, Vayots Dzor, Hermitage Museum, inv.
 No. AR-619.

 The 14th-century Spitakavor Monastery was built by two princes from the Proshyan dynasty during the Zakarid Armenia period.
 The construction of the church began by Prince Eachi (died in 1318) and completed in 1321 by his son Prince Amir Hasan II.
 Between 1321 and 1330, the narthex was built, and in 1330 Hovhannes Proshian and his wife, Tadzna, added a three-story bell-tower to the western wall of narthex.

 The monastery became an "important cultural, educational and spiritual center" under the guidance of Father Superior and Phililogist Vardapet Avagter.

 There were two other monasteries in the area, Tanade and St. Khach monasteries, and the three used fire signals to communicate in "ancient times".
 The monastery was attacked in the 14th century by Lenk Timur whose armies destroyed its walls and narthex, known in Armenia as gavit.
 In the 14th or 15th century, after the fall of the Mongols, Ak-Koyunlu and Kara Koyunlu tribes attacked and "devastated" the region, including the monastery church gavit, monastery defense walls, and service building.
 Without restoration of the destroyed buildings and walls, the church of the monastery stood until the Persian-Ottoman War when in 1604 thousands of Armenians were forcibly resettled under Shah Abbas.

 The church and the remains of the monastery remain.
 Information panels in Armenian, Russian, Italian, French and English were installed for visitors.

 Garegin Nzhdeh

 The remains of the Armenian military leader and political thinker Garegin Nzhdeh were secretly buried in the yard of Spitakavor Monastery on 9 May 1987 or in 1983.
 He had died in a Soviet prison in 1955.
 Annually on June 17 Armenians across the world conduct a pilgrimage to the monastery's graveyard.
-His cross stone was sculpted by Gegham Sahakyan.
+His tomb's cross stone was sculpted by Gegham Sahakyan.